Homes flood as Missouri River overtops, breaches levees

 - Boeing 737 Max 8 hit trouble right away, pilot’s tense radio messages show

+“The water isn’t going to be gone, and the levees aren’t going to be fixed this year,” said Bullock, whose own home was now on an island surrounded by floodwater.

+One couple was rescued by helicopter after water from three breached levees swept across 40,000 acres (62.5 square miles), he said.
+Another nine breaches were confirmed in Nebraska and Iowa counties south of the Platte River, the Corps said.

-In nearby Atchison County, about 130 people were urged to leave their homes as water levels rose and strained levees, three of which had already been overtopped by water.
+In nearby Atchison County, Missouri, about 130 people were urged to leave their homes as water levels rose and strained levees, three of which had already been overtopped by water.
 Missouri State Highway Patrol crews were on standby to rescue anyone who insisted on staying despite the danger.

 “The next four to five days are going to be pretty rough,” said Rhonda Wiley, Atchison County’s emergency management and 911 director.

-The Missouri River has already crested upstream of Omaha, Nebraska, though hundreds of people remained out of their homes.
+The Missouri River already crested upstream of Omaha, Nebraska, though hundreds of people remained out of their homes and water continued to pour through busted levees.
+Flooding was so bad around Fremont, Nebraska, that just one lane of U.S. 30 was uncovered outside the city of 26,000.
+State law enforcement limited traffic on that road to pre-approved trucks carrying gas, food, water and other essential supplies.

+“There are no easy fixes to any of this,” said Fremont City Administrator Brian Newton.
+“We need Mother Nature to decrease the height of the river.”

 In southwest Iowa, the Missouri River reached a level in Fremont County that was 2 feet (0.6 meter) above a record set in 2011.
-Evacuations have been ordered in the small towns of Bartlett and Thurman.

-“This wasn’t a gradual rise,” Mike Crecelius, Fremont County emergency management director, said Sunday.
-“It’s flowing fast and it’s open country — there’s nothing there to slow it down.”
+The county’s emergency management director, Mike Crecelius, said Monday that more water was flooding into low-lying parts of Hamburg, where a wall of sand-filled barriers was breached when one failed.

+Iowa Gov. Kim Reynolds, touring flood-ravaged areas of the state for the second straight day, warned that flooding will worsen along the Mississippi River as snow melts to the north.

-The National Weather Service said the river was expected to crest Thursday in St. Joseph, Missouri, at its third highest level on record.
+The National Weather Service said the river was expected to crest Thursday in St. Joseph, Missouri, at its third-highest level on record.
 Military C-130 planes were evacuated last week from nearby Rosecrans Air National Guard base.

+In North Dakota, Fargo was preparing for potentially major flooding along the Red River — the same river that ravaged the city a decade ago.

+The city declared an emergency and Mayor Tim Mahoney asked residents to help fill 1 million sandbags.
+That was in response to the National Weather Service warning that snowmelt poses a big risk in Fargo, which now stands a 90 percent chance of major flooding.
+Sandbag-filling operations begin March 26.

+Freeport City Manager Lowell Crow said officials there expected the Pecatonica River “to possibly rise to a record level or at least to a level we haven’t seen in 50 years.”

 The flooding started after a massive late-winter storm hit the Midwest last week.
-At least two deaths were blamed on flooding, and two other men have been missing for days.
+Among the victims was 80-year-old Betty Hamernik, whose body was recovered Saturday by divers after earlier rescue efforts failed because of the dangerous conditions, the Omaha World-Herald reported.

-The Missouri Department of Transportation reports about 100 flood-related road closures, including a stretch of Interstate 29.
+The Missouri Department of Transportation reported about 100 flood-related road closures, including a stretch of Interstate 29.

 Jud Kneuvean, the emergency manger with the U.S. Army Corp of Engineers’ Kansas City district, blamed a combination of higher temperature, rainfall and snowmelt “converging all at the same time.”